lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

    Consider the number of {{site.data.keyword.BluSoftlayer}} reserved IP addresses, which are three to four IP addresses per subnet block.
 As a result, ordering four IP addresses really net one IP address, or zero if the pod supports the Hot Standby Ready Protocol.
    {:important}
 4. Click **Continue** and select the VLAN that you want to use.
 5. Click **Continue** and complete the requested information on the next screen, and click **Place Order**.
 The creation of the IP addresses is quick and can be displayed by selecting **Network > IP Management > Subnets**.
-These are the addresses to be used for your VMs that you plan to place in the default virtual machine port group.
+Use these addresses for the VMs that you plan to place in the default VM port group.
 6. Repeat this process so that you have two portable private IP address subnets.

    Keep track of the IP assignments.
 You can keep track by clicking the **Notes** section of the IP address and entering the host name or description of the machine assigned to the IP address.